Small mass limit of expected signature for physical Brownian motion: Abstract

 \section{Abstract}

-The model of physical Brownian motion describes the dynamics of a Brownian particle experiencing both friction and external magnetic field.
-It was investigated in the classical work [L.~S. Ornstein and G.~E. Uhlenbeck, \textit{Phys.
-Rev.} \textbf{36} (1930)] as a physically meaningful approach to realising the standard ``mathematical'' Brownian motion, via sending the mass $m \to 0^+$ and performing natural scaling.

-In this paper, we are concerned with the singular limit analysis of a generalised stochastic differential equation (SDE) model, motivated by and encompassing the physical Brownian motion.
-We show that the expected signature of the solution $\left\{P_t\right\}_{t \geq 0}$ for the generalised SDE converges in the limit $m \to 0^+$ to a nontrivial tensor, at each degree of tensors and on each compact time interval $[0,T]$.
-The solution $\left\{P_t\right\}_{t \geq 0}$, viewed as a rough path, generalises the momentum of particle in classical physical Brownian motion.
-This singular limit is identified through a delicate convergence analysis based on the graded PDE system for the expected signature of It\^{o} diffusion processes.
-Explicit closed-form solutions exhibiting intriguing combinatorial patterns are obtained when the coefficient matrix $\scrm$ in our SDE, which generalises the stress tensor in physical Brownian motion, is diagonalisable.

-Our work appears among the very first endeavours to study the singular limit of expected signature of diffusion processes, in addition to the literature on the analysis of the expected signature of stochastic processes.
+Physical Brownian motion describes the dynamics of a Brownian particle experiencing frictional force.
+It was investigated in the classical work [L.~S.\ Ornstein and G.~E.\ Uhlenbeck, {\em Phys.\ Rev.}\ {\bf 36} (1930)] as a physically meaningful approach to realising the standard ``mathematical'' Brownian motion, via sending the mass $m \to 0^+$ and performing natural scaling.
+The analysis was extended to a Brownian particle in an external magnetic field in [P.\ Friz, P.\ Gassiat, and T.\ Lyons, {\em Trans.\ Amer.\ Math.\ Soc.}\ {\bf 367} (2015)], discovering the new phenomenon that the area process associated to the physical process converges --- but not to L\'{e}vy's stochastic area.
+In this paper, we carry out the singular limit analysis of a generalised stochastic differential equation (SDE) model encompassing the physical Brownian motion as a special case.
+We show that the expected signature of the solution $\left\{P_t\right\}_{t \geq 0}$ for the generalised SDE converges to a nontrivial tensor as $m \to 0^+$, at each degree in the tensor algebra and on each time interval $[0,T]$, through a delicate convergence analysis based on the graded PDE system for the expected signature of It\^{o} diffusion processes.
+Moreover, explicit solutions exhibiting intriguing combinatorial patterns are obtained when the coefficient matrix $\scrm$ in our SDE is diagonalisable.
+In the case of physical Brownian motion, $\left\{P_t\right\}_{t \geq 0}$ corresponds to the momentum of the particle (viewed as a rough path), and $\scrm$ is the stress tensor.
+Our work appears among the very first endeavours to study the singular limit of expected signature of diffusion processes, especially for nonzero initial datum $p=P_0$.